rwpi/VideoTimestamp/README.md

     - You can select an existing folder or create a new one.
     - Upon completion, the timestamped files will be located in the chosen folder.

-3. **Choose Graphics Card**
+3. **Enable Hardware Acceleration**
-    - This option allows you to select the graphics card that your computer will use for video encoding.
+    - Check this box to enable hardware acceleration, which can dramatically increase the speed of video processing.
-    - By default, the application uses software encoding (libx264), which is slower than hardware encoding.
+    - Hardware acceleration is currently supported on Windows computers with Intel or AMD processors, and on all macOS computers.
-    - The application will automatically detect your computer's compatible graphics card and list it as an option.
-If your computer has multiple compatible graphics cards, all of them will be listed.
+    - If your computer is compatible and the box is checked, the application will automatically use your computer's graphics card for video encoding.
-    - If your computer uses an AMD graphics card, you will see two video encoder options.
-One is optimized for newer AMD hardware, and the other is for older AMD hardware.
-Choose the one that best matches your hardware.
+    - If the box is unchecked, or if your computer is not compatible, the application will use software encoding (libx264), which is slower.

 4. **Remove Audio**
     - If you prefer to have the audio removed from your timestamped video file, ensure this box is checked.